Staplegun-US/site-start/README.md

 ```
 src/js/app.js           # Main JS File, included in the body
-src/js/beforeBody.js    # Included in the gead
+src/js/beforeBody.js    # Included in the head
 src/js/ie/app.js        # JS file for IE8

 Built to: dist/js
 ```

-All of these files use Node.js-style `require()` calls to include files, which allows you to include third party scripts inside these JS files.
+All of these files use Node.js-style `require()` calls to include files, which allows you to include external scripts inside these JS files.
 These files get built and bundled with Browserify.

 Grunt will watch for all scss and js files in their respective directories, and